 This contemporary concrete construct is sculpturally formed over three levels: the garaging is excavated below; the upper level sits recessively beneath a hipped roof; the mid level is boldly expressed by the horizontal composition of weatherboard impressed concrete fins.
 The fins abstract the traditional street verandah whilst controlling privacy and filtering light into the spaces within.

 Programme is arranged about a central northern positioned exterior core.
-This strategy orientates the house towards the sun, provides outdoor living, a view of the Waitamata beyond and creates a vertical link between all levels of the dwelling.
+This strategy orientates the house towards the sun, provides outdoor living, a view of the Waitemata beyond and creates a vertical link between all levels of the dwelling.
 Whilst the living spaces are open to the exterior core, bespoke cabinetry and fireplaces create a variety of interior spaces.
 Living spaces are both grandeur yet intimate, much like the street facing rooms of the traditional Villa.

 - Daniel Marshall